tetrateio/lula/adr/0008-support-for-configuration-data.md

 >
 > Options:
 > 1. Perform a pre-template find of "sensitive" items -> replace with a unique item that retains the original path but will not be templated -> template the file -> replace the unique identifiers with the original template fields
+>   1.a.
+This isn't overly difficult to support.
+For the limited operations that write information to a persistent file we can perform a regex replace before and after templating to retain secret templates.
 > 2. Fork text/template and implement a `missingkey=ignore` option such that the template is retained when no key was present to template.
 Suggested but not accepted in the standard library due to potential for misuse - of which is much smaller in this utilization.
+>   2.a.
+This option is much more flexible.
+During compose operations that write to a file - we can disclude any data determined to be sensitive from inputs to the template operation.
+In doing so - the items without data (whether sensitive or unintentionally missing data) will instead retain their templating delimiters `{{ }}` and a new file is created.
+>   2.b.
+In doing the above - mistakes for unintentional missing templating can be re-applied easily while still providing a security guard rail for sensitive information.

 3. Environment variables are going to be templated values.